-Are you gearing up to buy a car?
+Gearing up to buy a car?
 The first step is to take stock of your financing options.
 Consider looking into credit union auto loan options.

 Recent data shows that 46% of Americans finance their cars, 36% buy them outright, and 21% decide to lease.
 Most people who buy a car choose to finance their purchase with a loan.